Character Creation #

 -

 If your GM approves of your character sheet, your character is done and now ready to play.
-All other fields (experience, stress, conditions, and drive) start out blank.
+All other fields (experience, stress, and drive) start out blank.